kannans89/ES6Repo/07_ES6_Symbols/07_Symbol.md

 undefined
 ```

-### Symbol & class
+### Symbol & Classes

-Symbol can be used with class  to define the property name of the class.
+Symbol can be used with classes to define the property name of the class.
 The advantage is that if property is a symbol as shown below, outside the package property can be accessed only if symbol names is known.
 So data is much encapsulated when symbols are used as properties.

 ```html